githmin/ecommerce-mern/README.md

 # ecommerce-frontend-react

-ecommerce-frontend is a React based fully responsive frontend designed as part of a personal project which includes a fullstack e-commerce site using MERN stack.
+ecommerce-frontend is a React frontend designed as part of a personal project which includes a fullstack e-commerce site using MERN stack.

 - Styled components js framework was used for styling